methodphoto/themincricketclub/2026/st-annes-allstars.md

 awayTeam: The Min
 location: Barnes Sports Club
 date: 16/08/2026
 report: The Min won the toss and inserted St Anne's, who made 143 for 8 wkts in 35 overs.
-The Min The Min replied with 144 for 4 wkts in 21.2 overs
+The Min replied with 144 for 4 wkts in 21.2 overs
 result: The Min won by 6 wkts
 next:
 parent: 2026 Fixtures